TateWilson1/Portfolio/README.md

 - More detailed case studies of my projects
 - Integration of feedback and suggestions from peers and mentors

-## Contribution

-If you would like to contribute to this project, please feel free to open an issue or submit a pull request.
-Your feedback and suggestions are greatly appreciated!

 Thank you for visiting my portfolio project!
 I look forward to sharing my progress with you.#